 - Keep a gratitude jar.
 Each day leading up to Thanksgiving (or perhaps from Thanksgiving to Christmas) allow family members (and houseguests!) to write down one thing they are grateful for and add it to the jar.
 Choose a night to sit down with everyone and share them.
 This helps to keep perspective as to what is truly important around the holidays — you might even make it a weekly thing!

 - Treat yourself.
 Don’t forget Y.O.U.
 It’s easy to get caught up in the hustle and bustle of the holidays, but it’s important to remember to take care of yourself, too.
-Treat yourself to things that make you feel good: a pedicure, a good book, etc. If nothing else, schedule quiet moments in your calendar!
+Treat yourself to things that make you feel good: a pedicure, a good book, etc. Also, gift yourself a comfortable mattress so that you can have a fresh start every day.
+You can look for one online with max benefits such as an orthopedic bed or organic mattress (click here to learn more).
+If nothing else, schedule quiet moments in your calendar to have a few moments of peace!

 - Move it.
 Keep your favorite form of exercise in your routine, even if you can only manage 15 minutes per day.
 Fifteen minutes is better than nothing, and you’ll likely go longer once you start.
 It’s easy to say, “I’ll start my exercise routine January 1st,” but think about how great you’ll feel – and how happy you’ll be – when you’ve taken care of yourself all throughout the holiday season and are not starting from scratch the first of the year.